How to Be a Successful Virtual Mentor in a Remote Workplace

 All of these situations may occur, and it’s okay.
 There is no right or wrong answer when it comes to mentoring.

-The whole point of the relationship is to for it to be a personal connection where you learn, grow, share, and become better off because of it.
+The whole point of the relationship is for it to be a personal connection where you learn, grow, share, and become better off because of it.
 Have patience with and forgive yourself and your mentoring partner, and show how we can all be vulnerable humans who still need and appreciate each other.

 3. Try different communication options